 The BLMWG has been busy planning to achieve these goals in 2021 through the following actions:

 The BLMWG will continue to meet every other Tuesday from 5 to 6 PM starting February 9th.
-If you are interested in joining us, please reach out to email@example.com and we will add you to the invite.
-We encourage you to visit our Outreach partners’ sites to learn more about their work and how you can help: https://www.simboston.org/outreach Thank you!
+If you are interested in joining us, please reach out to firstname.lastname@example.org and we will add you to the invite.

 - On February 2nd, as part of our support to DEI and our Outreach partners, we promoted the MA Advantage event, Tapping Tech Diversity through Alternate Talent Pipelines.
 SIM Boston Board Member Jim Whalen, working with the Boston Private Industry Council (PIC), organized this community event which spotlighted 8 education and training providers focused on developing diverse talent.
 SIM Boston was one of the event sponsors and Jackie introduced the training & education partners at this online event.